Skip to main content

 Disadvantages of a wiki

-• Potentially unreliable: Because a wiki is collaborative, it can not always be trusted as a resource.
+• Potentially unreliable: Because a wiki is collaborative, it can’t always be trusted as a resource.
 Anyone with access can edit the content, meaning false or unhelpful information can be added through foul play or misunderstanding.

 • Can be seen as untrustworthy: While editors can reference sources, users may not have confidence that the information is legitimate.

-• Not always created with end users in mind: All customers or prospects may not understand a wiki.
-Jargon and technical terms may be included without further explanation.
+• Not always created with end users in mind: Jargon and technical terms may be included without further explanation, which can be confusing to end users less in the know.

 • Confusing to navigate: A wiki can be really hard to navigate, and some topics may not have enough coverage.